weimingtom/sllabzzuf/sllabzzuf/readme.txt

 -A to rotate gravity 90 left
 -W to rotate gravity 180
 -D to rotate gravity 90 right
+-Reaching the map's exit will advance you to the next map in the path you are on.
+-It autosaves when you advance, and resets your save once you win.

 *****BUGS*******
-Segfault if touch the bottom of the map a coulple triangles are possible to embedd yourself in.
+a coulple triangles are possible to embedd yourself in.

 *****TO DO******
 -attack + its own particle effects.
--progressing to the next map
 -auto pause/display text notices